“A leader is best when people barely know that he exists.”

 Legalism takes the human nature as weak and selfish, which needs discipline coming from a strict external framework.
 Legalism became the Qin state philosophy, which stabilised autocrats by the concepts of Shi (legitimacy of the leader), Shu (use of tactics to maintain power), and Fa (written law).

-Taoism draws a bigger picture, man and society are embedded in a nature that has its own implicit rules.
+Taoism (which is the school of Laozi) draws a bigger picture, man and society are embedded in a nature that has its own implicit rules.
 The central value of Taoism is Ziran (naturalness), which is associated with spontaneity and creativity after freeing oneself from selfishness and desires.
 The basic virtues of Taoism are the three treasures of Ci (compassion), Jian (moderation) and Bugan Wei Tianxia Xian (humility – not daring to act as the first under the heavens).
 Taoism disposes of the concept of Wu Wei (effortless action), by which the Wise comes into harmony with nature in its entirety.

 Moism takes the individual competencies in consideration when thinking about a best fit in leadership positions.
 Founder Mozi believes in talent and meritocracy and believes in love as the guiding principle which rulers derive from of Heaven.
 The measure of a Moist populations wealth is sufficient provision and a large population instead of any other individual goal.
 Moism did not survive the Qin dynasty.

 If we come back now to Laozi (aka.
-Lao Tze or Lao Tzu) and his famous verse 17 of the Tao Te Ching, it now gain a different understanding!
+Lao Tze or Lao Tzu) and his famous verse 17 of the Tao Te Ching, it now gains a different understanding!

 Here we first see it in its accurate English translation: